mrward/monodevelop-nuget-extensions/README.md

 The status bar will be updated as the install progresses.
 Errors will be displayed in the **Package Console**.

-The unified search is available at the top right of the main Xamarin Studio window.
+The unified search is available at the top right of the main IDE window.

 ## Package search category